nialna/minimal-mistakes/_posts/2014-05-08-unity-procedural-hack-n-slash-with-voxels.md

+---
-## Unity Project: Procedural Hack n slash with voxels
+title: "Unity Project: Procedural Hack'n'slash with voxels"
+---

 ![screen]({{site.url}}{{site.baseurl}}/assets/img/2014/May/crawler-1-med.jpg)
 This is a prototype of a procedural hack n slash with a voxel-based map, made with Unity.